Fix Microsoft Store Error 0x801901f4 (Sign-In Fix Guide)

 Go to Settings > Accounts > Other users > Add account.
 Create a local account, sign in, and try Microsoft Store.
 If it works, your original profile is corrupted.

-We tested this by creating a new account on a PC with the error.
-Microsoft Store worked perfectly on the new account.
-We migrated our files to the new profile and deleted the old one.
+When the error is profile-specific, Microsoft Store works normally on a fresh account.
+The standard fix is to migrate your files to the new profile and delete the old one.
 For more on Windows account issues and Windows activation errors, check our related guides.

 #Fix 6: Run SFC and DISM Scans